 Filing a Construction Accident Lawsuit

-In cases where a construction worker has been injured on the job, he or she can file a lawsuit.
+In cases where a construction worker has been injured on the job, he or she can file a personal injury lawsuit.
 In cases where the worker has died on the job, survivors of the victim can file a wrongful death lawsuit against the defendants.
 It is important to remember that even if the injury victim is partially to blame for the accident, he or she can file a lawsuit against others who also caused the accident.
 California's comparative fault law still allows the plaintiff to recover damages.